 African American Civil War soldiers fighting for the Union stand at attention outside their barracks at Camp Nelson, KY.

-Open fields and earth works at Camp Nelson National Monument in Kentucky.
+Living History Demonstration at Camp Nelson National Monument